eltonbautista/odin-admin-dashboard/README.md

 [Follow me on Twitter!](https://twitter.com/psychtotech)

-- The project is from The Odin Project (TOP) curriculum: https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/admin-dashboard

 - The design is inspired by the design layout provided in The Odin Project (TOP): https://cdn.statically.io/gh/TheOdinProject/curriculum/main/html_css/grid-lessons/project-dashboard/dashboard-project.png

 - Icons from: https://materialdesignicons.com/